surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 for each voice every time a voice is played.

 By default, this modulation source is bipolar and its value distribution is uniform.
-However, you can switch to a unipolar and normalled versions of it by right-clicking on it and selecting **Switch to...**,  and then choosing the desired type from the list.
+However, you can switch to a unipolar and normal versions of it by right-clicking on it and selecting **Switch to...**,  and then choosing the desired type from the list.
 All of those can be used at the same time, so they can be considered independent modulation sources.

 Note that multiple parameters routed to that modulation source will all receive the same value (in percentage).